-• Data quality.
 Data quality assurance involves steps to ensure high quality of data to be collected and used for analyses.
-First, a data curation plan (for existing data) or a data management plan (for prospectively collected data) needs to be formulated in advance to ensure that the generated data meet the fit-for-use requirements (see "Guidance on Using Real-World Data to Generate Real-World Evidence" [2].
+First, a data curation plan (for historical data) or a data management plan (for prospectively collected data) needs to be formulated in advance to ensure that the generated data meet the fitfor-use requirements (see "Guidance on Using Real-World Data to Generate Real-World Evidence".
 Second, specific measures should be developed and implemented to ensure the accuracy of observed variable values, for example, measures to ensure the consistency of measurement tools, units of measurement, and evaluation methods.